 Book Income vs. Taxable Income

-Similarly, net operating losses (NOLs) may be carried forward to future years if firms post losses in a given tax year beyond their tax liability.
-This ensures that the income tax is assessed on a firm’s average profitability and does not penalize firms with variable profits.
+Similarly, net operating losses (NOLs) may be carried forward to future years if firms post losses in a given tax year.
+NOLs ensure that the income tax applies to a firm’s average profitability and does not penalize a firm for variable profits.
 In this case, creating a distinction between taxable income and book income is necessary for the proper tax treatment of firms with varying profitability across tax years.

 Using book income, rather than taxable income, as a tax base raises the cost of investment and disproportionately penalizes firms with losses that don’t fit with the calendar year.